DawnGate/relearn/mini-app/microservices-backend/README.md

 1. Why model user point to collections users, and order model specific collection property

 - Answer: When not specific -> mongoose will create the collection base on the name in scheme, ex: Demo -> demos, if has collection options will the name of the collection will create in db

+# Github ci/cd

+This is a sub directory -> checkout to new branch, and put the repo to main directory

+-> ex: ci/miniapp-micro-be
+just running for test ci ( not setup docker)